 "All of these things were affecting us, too.
 The previous tsunami in Kisuido, all the recent earthquakes… Munto later explained the reason why Gntarl tried to take me away was to—" Her sentence was left unfinished and the girl shook her head with a sigh, mentally reproaching the Admiral's plan into stealing the whole city away.

 "Sorry, am I going too fast?"
 Their perplexed faces answered yes.
 "Gntarl is the head Admiral of the seven sky rulers.
 He was the one who sent the assassin after Munto, two summers ago.
 The reason why he tried to take me away was so he could harness my power and use it to stop the confusion and save the Heavenly World.
 You saw what happened when he tried."

 She gave them, along with herself, a moment to digest this newly given information.

 "I didn't know it at the time, but I was given many warnings.
 I kept on seeing and hearing strange things—things like my dreams—but during the day.
 My hallucinations were very active a few days before the attack."

 "I had managed to catch a glimpse of Munto, while at work.
 I can't quite explain it, but I knew he was hurt… and I couldn't do anything."
 Her vision turned inward.
 "Even though Ichiko kept on telling me to forget about it, I knew with all my heart that I couldn't.
 Not this time.
 Things weren't over between us.
 I felt so useless and started to doubt myself again."

 She glanced back up at her mother and saw a look of understanding in her eyes.
-Nozomi realized that that was the night when Yumemi wasn't "feeling well;" where she had come down to embrace her, later that evening.
+Nozomi realized that that was the night when Yumemi was not 'feeling well;' where she had come down to embrace her later that evening.
 She was silently asking for guidance. *2